orbitalchicken/Roadmap/README.md

 --------------------
     Installing Nvidia drivers makes tty and boot screen lo-res (http://www.conanblog.me/it/how-to-get-the-high-resolution-for-tty-back-after-nvidia-driver-update-in-ubuntu/)
     Brasero Wont open after burning a disk
-    In Spices the "Updates Available!" button is visually glitchy
     Cannot Middle click most toolbar items in Nemo
     Calender Applet should link to "cinnamon-settings calendar" When a maximized window is minimized, and you activate the hot corner or expo, it makes a split second glitch view of that window
     The mint logo is a bitmap(png) and is blurry when the panel is resized, it should be svg Mounted disks shouldest show by default one the desktop?
-    In Applets/Desklet config, the more actions button icon makes no sense, should be cog Changing default applications does nothing
+    Changing default applications does nothing
     Copying large files (< 200mb), nemo reports 99% the whole time.